Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Related Work

-AI-based technologies are widely used in combating misinformation.
-These include automated fact-checking \cite{choi2024fact}, AI-based credibility indicators \cite{lu2022effects}, AI and LLM-based explanations of content veracity \cite{horne2019rating,mitgenai2023}, and personalized AI fact-checking systems \cite{jahanbakhsh2023exploring}.
-Most of these efforts focus on a debunking approach, where false information is identified and corrected after dissemination.
-In the context of prebunking and media education, there was an attempt to develop a role-playing game where players acted as fact-checkers, reviewing storylines generated by LLMs.
-The results showed that this approach could empower players to critically engage with misinformation through investigative role-play \cite{tang2024mystery}.
-Gallotta et al. analyzed the LLM roles used in game and identified LLM-based agent under specific roles are well-suited for real-time, context-based interaction\cite{gallotta2024large}, which can provide players personalized game experiences.
-Generative LLM-based agents can simulate human behavior based on past events and reflection \cite{1park2023generative}.
-Wang et al. introduced a system where LLM-based narrative planning and character simulation create dynamic stories\cite{wang2024storyverse}.
-Similarly, Peng et al. explored a text-adventure game where, under a fixed narrative premise, players can freely interact with NPCs generated by GPT-4, leading to emergent gameplay behaviors\cite{peng2024player}.
+AI-based technologies currently employed in combating misinformation include automated fact-checking \cite{choi2024fact}, AI-based credibility indicators \cite{lu2022effects}, AI and LLM-based explanations of content veracity \cite{horne2019rating}, and personalized AI fact-checking systems \cite{jahanbakhsh2023exploring}.
+These efforts focus on debunking interventions, where false information is identified and corrected after dissemination.
+There are fewer works in prebunking forms of media education, although one study empowers players to critically engage with misinformation through investigative role-play \cite{tang2024mystery}.

+Recent advances in Generative AI (GenAI) LLM-based agents can simulate human behavior based on past events and reflection \cite{zhou_retrochat_2025,he_i_2025,liu_salt_2025}.
+These agents can be designed for gaming contexts using natural text-based descriptions \cite{ling_sketchar_2024,ma_follow_2025} to support narrative design \cite{fu_being_2024}.
+Applications of these types of GenAI enabled designs include a text-adventure game where players can freely interact with NPCs generated by GPT-4, leading to emergent gameplay behaviors\cite{peng2024player}, and a GPT dialogue-based game in a speculative post-climate world\cite{zhou2024eternagram}.

-Challenges such as so called "hallucinations" remain when LLM produce false information, as shown in research by Park et al. \cite{1park2023generative}.
-Previous studies also noted memory limitations in these models.
-While solutions have been discussed, long interactions and excessive prompts come with the risks of inconsistent outputs \cite{zhong2024memorybank}.
-Also, variations in writing style and spelling in the input text can significantly impact the outputs, sometimes to the extent of producing incoherent outputs \cite{SolidGold}.
+However, working with LLMs can lead to ``hallucinations'' when LLM spontaneously produce false information \cite{park2023generative}, as well as bias and stereotype.
+Attempts to address this include excessively long prompts that come with its own risks of inconsistent outputs \cite{zhong2024memorybank}.
+Even variations in writing style and spelling in the input text can impact the outputs, leading to generation of incoherent outputs \cite{han_when_2024,chen_once_2025}.
+These challenges of working with LLMs must be addressed during careful prompting in the game design process.